Anti-BDS laws: Public procurement

-and that such boycotts could harm "community cohesion" and Britain's "economic and international security."
+and that such boycotts could harm "community cohesion" and Britain's "economic and international security".
 It further warned public authorities that they could face stiff penalties for continuing boycotts on ethical grounds, as they were unlawful under existing rules.

 In December 2019, the British Conservative government under Prime Minister Boris Johnson announced that it would attempt to pass a law banning local councils from supporting BDS.
+The subsequent Sunak government introduced the Economic Activity of Public Bodies (Overseas Matters) Bill in 2023, which did not complete passage before a general election took place the following year.

 Public pension funds investment

 Government guidance for public pension funds, published in September 2016, stated that administrators should not "pursue policies that are contrary to UK foreign policy of defence policy".

 In 2017, the Palestine Solidarity Campaign, with the support of the Quakers, the Campaign Against Arms Trade, and War on Want, launched court action against the application of the rule to public pension fund administrators.
 After winning its case in the High Court, it then lost in the Court of Appeal, before finally winning in the Supreme Court in April 2020.
 The campaign's legal challenge was based on the principle that the government did not have the power to ban "ethical pensions divestment".
 The court agreed that the government did not have the power to restrict the investment decisions of public pension funds to the degree attempted, and noted that it was employees' pension money and not public funds that were in question.

 The Supreme Court's decision allowed Local Government Pension Scheme funds to divest from or boycott companies involved in Israel's illegal settlement programmes and siege of the Gaza Strip.